Palanga Air Traffic Control Centre provides air navigation services in the western part of the airspace of the Republic of Lithuania.

 Palanga is a seaside resort, thus, workload of controllers increases in summertime.
 The centre employs 9 air traffic controllers.

 In recent years many technical innovations were launched in Palanga such as a new air surveillance radar and an omnidirectional radio beacon DVOR, installed instead of Klaipėda VOR/DME.
-The air traffic control equipment EUROCAT 200, which had been in service for 18 years, was shut off on January 3, 2013.
-It is being replaced by new equipment AIRcon 2000.
-Specialists of Palanga ATCC – air traffic controllers and engineers – got acquainted with it in Spain, where they took part in the factory acceptance tests (FAT).
+The outdated air traffic control equipment EUROCAT 200 was replaced by new equipment AIRCON 2000 in 2013.